Mexico ex-governor pleads guilty to corruption, gets 9 years

-MEXICO CITY — Mexican prosecutors said Thursday that the former governor of Mexico’s Gulf coast state of Veracruz has pleaded guilty to charges of organized crime and money laundering.
+MEXICO CITY — The former governor of Mexico’s Gulf coast state of Veracruz pleaded guilty to charges of organized crime and money laundering, and received a nine-year sentence, prosecutors said Thursday.

-Javier Duarte took a leave from the governorship of Veracruz and fled to Guatemala before being extradited back to Mexico in July 2017 to face justice.
+Duarte — accused of embezzling millions in state money — took a leave from the governorship of Veracruz and fled to Guatemala before being extradited back to Mexico in July 2017 to face justice.

-Duarte got a nine-year sentence and had 41 properties seized as part of the plea deal.

-But Duarte will not have to pay reparations, and could apply for parole within as little as three years.
+Along with the prison sentence, Duarte had 41 properties seized as part of the deal.
+But he will not have to pay reparations.

 “In cases like these, we are never satisfied,” said federal prosecutor Felipe de Jesus Munoz.
 “We have to follow what the law says.”